isabella232/student_19_aline/README.md

 ### Load the plugin

 In your Chrome browser, go to `chrome://extensions/` and select “Load unpacked”.
 There you can load the `ALINE/` folder.

+### Use the plugin

+Once the previous step performed, you just have to click on the icon in the right up-corner of your screen while being on the webpage you want to certify.